DM8tyProgrammer/mighty-articles/uploading-files.md

 #### Integrity Check

 A transferred file must be validated. _Checksum Checking_ is a well-known practice to verify file integrity.
 There are many hashing algorithms to choose from `MD5`, `SHA-1`, `SHA-256` or many more.
-Whatever algorithm for whatsoever reasons should be supported by both Client and Server implementation.
+Whatever algorithm is chosen for whatsoever reasons should be supported by both Client and Server implementation.

 HTTP Header: `Etag` is used to exchange checksum.
 The calculated value must be transferred over the secure channel (TLS).